 Unless a hybrid mattress is clearly advertised as dual-sided or flippable, do not flip it over.

 Do you need to rotate a hybrid mattress?

 Yes, you should rotate all mattresses every six months or so so the beds wear out evenly.
-With this in mind, we designed Amerisleep mattresses to be durable, so the beds don’t require bi-yearly rotations.
+That includes foam and spring mattresses.
+However, with this in mind, we designed Amerisleep mattresses to be durable, so the beds don’t require bi-yearly rotations.

 Do hybrid mattresses need a box spring?

 No, hybrid mattresses don’t need or require a box spring.
 If anything, box springs can harm hybrid mattresses because they are not a sufficient foundation.
 Pairing a hybrid bed with a box spring also voids most mattress warranties.

 Hybrid mattresses are compatible with bed slats, bunkie boards, platform beds, and adjustable beds, not box springs.